Role of overparametrization in quantum approximate optimization: Optimization strategy and data post-processing

 \section{Optimization strategy and data post-processing}

+There may be different heuristic strategies for optimization in QAOA \cite{sud2024parameter, sack2023recursive,sack2021quantum}.
+Among the most prominent are the ones described in \cite{Zhou2020}.
+There, the authors propose to reparametrize the ansatz angles via the so-called Fourier encoding, or interpolate the parameters found for $p$ ansatz layers to $p+1$ layers.
+Similarly to the latter, Ref.~\cite{lee2023depth} introduces a bilinear initialization strategy for the $(p+1)$-th layer, which utilizes the parameters for the layers $p-1$ and $p$.
+More broadly, the optimal parameters can be transferred even between different problem instances within a problem class (e.g., between different graphs in the MAX-CUT problem) \cite{brandao2018fixed, wurtz2022counterdiabaticity}.

+While many optimization strategies for QAOA exist, we intend to test the performance of QAOA in relation to the overparametrization depth $p_c$, regardless of any heuristics applied.
+Therefore, the most appropriate strategy for our purposes would be using no heuristic strategy whatsoever.
+That is, ideally, we should have optimized each instance of the QAOA ansatz for each $p$ from scratch with random initializations.
+However, this would consume a lot more computational time.

-There may be different heuristic strategies for optimization in QAOA \cite{Zhou2020}.
-In our work, we use a strategy similar to the one implemented in \cite{akshay2022circuit}.
+Therefore, in our work, we use a strategy similar to the one implemented in \cite{akshay2022circuit}.
 Namely, we start the optimization with $p=1$ ansatz layer.
 Once the optimization terminates, we use the optimal parameters $(\beta_1^*, \gamma_1^*)$ to initialize the optimization with $p=2$ layers at the parameters $(\beta_1^*, \beta_2^{(0)}, \gamma_1^*, \gamma_2^{(0)})$, where $\beta_2^{(0)}$ and $\gamma_2^{(0)}$ are sampled uniformly.
 All the parameters are then optimized simultaneously.
 This procedure is repeated until reaching a desired number of layers $p$ or attaining the target accuracy.

+To this end, the simple strategy of re-using the previous angles found for $p-1$ layers to initialize the $p$-layered QAOA serves as a compromise between saving computational resources and not introducing too much enhancement via heuristics.